 TOEFL scores are required of all applicants, except those from countries where English is the official language, as evidence of adequate English proficiency.
 The minimum acceptable TOEFL score is 550.

-Step 4: Placement Testing and interview.
+Step 4: Placement Testing and Connect Session.

 Step 5: Financial Statement.